JousiaPiha/awesome-finnish-nlp/ner-comparison.md

-> **Note:** These comparison tables were generated with the assistance of AI and may contain inaccuracies.
+> **Note:** This comparison table was generated with the assistance of AI and may contain inaccuracies.
 They have not yet been fully reviewed by a human expert.
 Please verify critical details from the original sources before citing.

 ### 📊 NER Corpora Comparison for Finnish